ysawa/jquery-store/README.markdown

 ## Further Information

-If you use a browser incompatible with localStorage, jQuery Store use only a hash as a storage.
-Thus, if you reload your browser, all data saved will be removed.
-(This plugin is not compatible with userData for IE6/7 as other storage plugins.)
+If you use a browser incompatible with localStorage, jQuery Store tries to use userData as a storage.
+For example, IE6/7 are not compatible with localStorage and adopt userData.
+When the plugin knows neigher is available, it uses only a hash as a storage.
+Thus, if you reload your browser in that condition, all data saved will be removed.

+Notice userData as a storage is slower and smaller than localStorage.
+Take care in case you operate large data many times.

 ## Copyright